-- Look for loose or missing mounting brackets, clamps, bolts, or nuts.
-Both the fifth wheel and the slide mounting must be solidly attached. - Check for loose or missing mounting bolts and for broken welds for pintle hook or other type of hitch mount, and tongue/draw-bar assembly to ensure that they are solidly attached in place. - On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts.
+- ✓ Look for loose or missing mounting brackets, clamps, bolts, or nuts. - Both the fifth wheel and the slide mounting must be solidly attached.

+✓ On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts.